GrantGremillion/AzureADTestLab/README.md

 <br />

 <p>
-Now, to apply the changes, restart the client vm:
+Now, to apply the changes, restart the client VM:
 </p>
 <br />